 reset(), hence the

 Both these methods call the parent method to let it do its own initialization/resetting.

 The scaling shown in this example is naive implementation meant to showcase the use of observation function.
 For proper scaling functions consider Scikit-Learn Scalers

-RewardFunction do not
+RewardFunction classes don’t do

 anything more than what is explained in the previous section.